-Subsequent to the reporting period, the Corporation escrowed monthly sales of common shares in July and August, 2023 and deferred July 2023 dividend payments pending the resolution of certain issues raised in the Ontario Securities commission continuous disclosure review in respect of the four loans relating to the single development property in Stage 3 as described under 'Mortgage impairments and provision for impairment losses' above.
-As at August 30, 2023, the value of funds held in escrow was \$4.4 million.
-The Corporation is responding to the regulator's questions and is working to resolve regulatory issues relating to the single development property.
-Subsequent to the reporting period the Corporation has received higher than normal redemption requests in the aggregate amount of \$11.5 million for Q3 redemption date and \$10.4 million for Q4 redemption date, which the Corporation attributes primarily to the uncertainty caused by the escrow of share issuances related to the regulator's ongoing continuous disclosure review.
+The Corporation escrowed monthly sales of common shares and deferred monthly dividend payments and redemption requests since July 2023 to the current date pending the resolution of certain accounting issues raised in the Ontario Securities commission continuous disclosure review focusing on the calculation of expected credit losses in respect of the four loans relating to the single development property in Stage 3 as described under 'Mortgage impairments and provision for impairment losses' above.
+As at September 30, 2023, the value of funds held in escrow was \$4.2 million.
+The accounting issues related to the four loans on the single development property remain unresolved and under review by the Ontario Securities Commission.
+The Corporation continues to work with the Ontario Securities Commission with a view to resuming sales of common shares, initially pursuant to prospectus exemptions and then ultimately under a prospectus, as well as to resume dividend and redemption payments The Corporation has received higher than normal redemption requests in the aggregate amount of \$ \$29.4 million, which the Corporation attributes primarily to the uncertainty caused by the escrow of share issuances related to the regulator's ongoing continuous disclosure review.
+Following resolution of questions relating to the value of the loans on a property securing a large development loan, the Corporation intends to process the sales of common shares as well as resume payment of monthly dividends.